M-Pascal/ml_formative_database/README.md

 # Breast Cancer Database Setup and Prediction System

 ## Overview
 This project is designed to create a comprehensive system for managing breast cancer data, including database design, API development, and a machine learning-based prediction system.
-The system uses both **MySQL** (relational database) and **MongoDB** (NoSQL database) to store patient and tumor data.
+The system uses both **PostgreSQL** (relational database) and **MongoDB** (NoSQL database) to store patient and tumor data.
 The API is built using **FastAPI**, and the prediction system uses a pre-trained machine learning model to classify tumors as **Malignant** or **Benign**.

 The purpose of this assignment is to:
 1. Design and implement a robust database system for storing breast cancer data.